Typhoo has been one of the highest selling tea brands in Britain since the 1930s.

 John Sumner died in 1934 and left an estate valued at £740,041.

-Wartime bombing damaged the company factory in Birmingham in 1941.
+Wartime bombing damaged over two thirds of the Birmingham factory in 1941.
 With reconstruction materials scarce, limited production was relocated to Brooke Bond and J Lyons for the remainder of the war.

 Typhoo was incorporated with a capital of £750,000 in 1949.
 This figure was increased to £1.1 million in 1954.